LoyolaChicagoCS/gradhandbook/source/regulations.rst

 permission of the GPD or instructor of record.
 See sections :ref:`independent_study` and :ref:`internships`.
-Other courses that can have complications registering and dropping are the CSIS courses, depending on when you want to register or drop a course.
+Other courses that can have complications registering and dropping are the CSIS courses, depending on when you want to register for or drop a course.
 See :ref:`CSIS_courses`. below.

 In any course where there is a note about consent or permission required, you must